oakmac/js201-continued/README.md

 programming.
 The exercises here are a continuation of the exercises found in [js201].

-These exercises use Strings, loops, Objects, and Arrays to solve logic problems.
+These exercises use Strings, loops, Objects, Arrays, and Functions to solve logic problems.

 ## Install